CSCfi/csc-user-guide/docs/computing/running/creating-job-scripts-mahti.md

 A batch job script contains the definitions for the resources to be reserved for the job and the commands the user wants to run.

+!!!
+Note
+    This page is under construction

 [TOC]

-## A basic batch job script
+## Basic MPI batch jobs

+<-- FIXME add hyperthreading, maybe as a subheader level topic? -->

-An example of a simple batch job script:
+An example of a simple MPI-batch job script:
 ```
 #!/bin/bash
 #SBATCH --job-name=myTest
 #SBATCH --account=<project>
 #SBATCH --time=02:00:00
 #SBATCH --partition=medium
+#SBATCH --nodes=2
+#SBATCH --ntasks-per-node=128

 module load myprog/1.2.3